2025–26 V.League 2

-The 2025–26 V.League 2 (Giải bóng đá Hạng Nhất Quốc gia 2025/26) (referred to as the 2025–26 Gold Star Beer V.League 2 for sponsorship purposes, Giải bóng đá Hạng Nhất Quốc gia Bia Sao Vàng 2025/26) is the 32nd season of the V.League 2.
-It began on 19 September 2025 and will conclude on 17 June 2026.
+The 2025–26 V.League 2 (Giải bóng đá Hạng Nhất Quốc gia 2025/26) (referred to as the 2025–26 Gold Star Beer V.League 2 for sponsorship purposes, Giải bóng đá Hạng Nhất Quốc gia Bia Sao Vàng 2025/26) was the 32nd season of the V.League 2.
+It began on 19 September 2025 and concluded on 6 June 2026.

 The fixtures were drawn and released on 11 August 2025 at 10:00 ICT, alongside a draw of both of the qualifying round and the round of 16 on Vietnamese Cup.

 For the first time since the 2014 season, V.League 2 teams are allowed to register foreign player without Vietnamese heritage.

 Teams

 Format changes

 Starting from this season, V.League 2 has 14 teams, and promotion spot has now been increased from 1,5 spots to 2 spots.
 There will also be 2 relegation spots.
 However, following Dong Nai's non-registration for the league and Lam Dong's refusal to promote (to replace PVF-CAND promoted to the V.League 1), the league was left with 13 teams.
 On 8 September, after Phu Tho's withdrawal from the league, the number participating teams was reduced to 12 teams.

 On 16 September 2025, following the number of planned participant teams decreased, Vietnam Football Federation announced that there would be 1,5 promotion spots and 1 relegation spot, similar to previous season.